cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V9.md

 > [!WARNING]
 > [Angular version 9 is officially outdated](https://angular.dev/reference/versions), so this version is not supported anymore.

-## Requirements

-First, be sure to:
-- fully upgrade *all* your Angular packages (check with `ng version`)
-- as stated in the official [Angular documentation](https://angular.dev/reference/versions):

-> If you are updating from one major version to another, then we recommend that you do not skip major versions.
-Follow the instructions to incrementally update to the next major version, testing and validating at each step.
-For example, if you want to update from version 7.x.x to version 9.x.x, we recommend that you update to the latest 8.x.x release first.
-After successfully updating to 8.x.x, you can then update to 9.x.x.

-**So if you update from version < 8, please do the [other migrations](../MIGRATION.md) first**.

 ## How to update

-Then:

 ```
 ng update @ngx-pwa/local-storage
 ```

+> [!CAUTION]
-**Please check the following point was done successfully**.
+> Please check the following point was done successfully.
 Otherwise you would lost previously stored data.

 ## IMPORTANT: new `IDBNoWrap` default